 Questions team members can ask themselves include:

-While you may have been able to solve some of your issues in the “Lacked” section without directly adding a new resource, this is the section where you can really start brainstorming on what additions might help.
-That could be adding an extra team member, one team member being allowed to take an online program to learn an important skill, having different software, adding one more week to the project timeline, etc. The sky is the limit — just make sure this conversation includes a discussion about what additions are actually feasible given the budget and other restrictions the team may be facing.
+You may have been able to solve some of your issues in the “Lacked” section without directly adding a new resource.
+But, this is the section where you can really start brainstorming on what additions might help.
+That could be adding an extra team member, one team member being allowed to take an online program to learn an important skill, having different software, adding one more week to the project timeline, etc. The sky is the limit.
+Make sure conversation includes discussion about what additions are feasible given budgeting and other restrictions to the team.

 Assign a team member to follow-up on the issues and opportunities voiced in this step.
-Maybe that team member is you as the project manager, or maybe another team member could find a low-budget way of accessing a new technology that could help.
+Maybe that team member is you as the project manager.
+Maybe another team member could find a low-budget way of accessing a new technology that could help.
 You never know what options are truly out there until you take the time to look!

 Make sure you’ve thoroughly documented each step of this retrospective including the sticky notes and the discussions you’ve had as a team.
 After the retrospective is over, send out these notes as soon as possible along with a plan of action detailing (as much as you can) how you’re going to be incorporating your new findings into projects moving forward.
 Your next project should already go a bit smoother if you’ve properly implemented your discoveries from this meeting.

 While the 4Ls Retrospective is great and helps a lot of teams, it’s not your only option.
-If for some reason this retrospective isn’t the right fit for you and your team or our processes, never fear!
+If for some reason this retrospective doesn’t fit your team or your processes, never fear!

 Cacoo offers a whole host of retrospective templates and posts detailing how to conduct a number of different retrospective meetings.
 Take a look through options including “Keep Problem Try” or “Start Stop Continue” or “Mad Glad Sad” or “Starfish Retrospective.”
 Each one offers a slightly different take on looking back at your projects.
 With so many options, if 4Ls isn’t the right match for you, you’ll be sure to find one that is.

-Give the 4Ls Retrospective a try for your next meeting and see how much it helps your team run through your next iteration!
+Give the 4Ls Retrospective a try and see how much it helps your team run through your next iteration!